Brunopaes/evil-eye/README.md

 <small>_Optimized for python 3.6_</small>

 This project aims in implementing a image GAN.
-Ideally will be used to learn and generate artists/cartoonists painting styles.
+Ideally will be used to learn and generate artists/cartoonists painting styles or in generation of new unique landscapes/scenes.

 ----------------------